 At his words, Daenai lifted her head, and fixed her eyes on him.
 A powerful spark of anger flashed at him, and he faltered, not expecting her fury.
 "No, you don't understand," she hissed, rising slowly.
 "No one understands.
 You know nothing about what I've done.
 You know nothing, nothing, about me."
 As she said this, the truth of her words hit him like a mountain.
 He gathered that she fled the shrine because she'd lost her family, but she had carefully guarded the details.
 Knowing full well the pain of that loss, Kaiser didn't pry.
 Yet, there was a sudden stinging in his chest.
 He opened his mouth to say something, to apologize, but Daenai wouldn't have it.
 "My mother left me.
 My father died.
 Zagato killed my brother.
 I spent many years in this place with Father and Briareus, inheriting the jeweled blade, training under Isei."
 She turned her gaze back to the grave.
 "I was angry and bitter and stubborn after that.
 But he was kind to me.
 I lived my years believing I was alone.
 I never bothered to see that one person alone remained beside me."
 Her tears gathered in her eyes again.
 "He always cared for me, and I left.
 I ran away.
 I never appreciated what he did."
 Daenai's voice broke, and Kaiser stared at her.
 "I said I would never return here.
 I was ashamed to face him, a petulant ungrateful little child.
-And I retreated here, where he welcomed me with open arms, the prodigal daughter.
+And I retreated here, where he welcomed me with open arms.
 I… never thanked him."
 Daenai met Kaiser's horrified eyes, and as her pain reached him, his heart ached for her.
 "I never begged his forgiveness.
 I never repaid his kindness.
 And now, it's too late."
 The Dragonborn opened her hands as though in supplication.
 "I hate myself," she croaked, tears pouring down her tortured face.
 "I hate myself, all the selfish desires I existed for.
 It's not your fault, Kaiser," she whispered.
 Her knees trembled.
 "It's mine."